What Are the Components of a Strategic Plan?

 It offers market research and competitive analysis tools you can use to build a strategic plan based on solid data.
 It also allows you to revise the plan as the market shifts and gather feedback from your team.

-Breakthrough also acts as a consultant.
+Frictionless also acts as a consultant.
 It gives you a step-by-step framework for strategic growth at a fraction of the cost of high-priced consultancy.

 Using this platform, you can build and share your tactical plan while collaborating with your team and business partners.